-- A Program Manager or Director of CRM, who is not managing the system at the most strategic level, but instead is focused on translating business requirements into specific application enhancements the company can implement to continue improving the solution.
-This Manager or Director of CRM is the organization's go-to person for getting definitive answers, measuring progress, making course corrections, planning next phases and staying abreast of new CRM software releases.
+- A Program Manager who is not managing the system at the most strategic level, but instead is focused on translating business requirements into specific application enhancements the company can implement to continue improving the solution.
+This Manager is the organization's go-to person for getting definitive answers, measuring progress, making course corrections, planning next phases and staying abreast of new software releases.

-Clearly, CRM software is a continuously evolving application; a CRM environment is never static or complete.
+Clearly, CRM software is a continuously evolving application; this technology environment is never static or complete.
 To leverage the resources that are invested, over time, into proportionately much larger business benefits, companies should:

 - Take a SMART approach to revising prior goals and defining new goals.
 From the lessons learned in the implementation and initial production period, original project goals may be increased or new complimentary objectives may be slated.
 It's critical that goals are closely aligned with the company's top business objectives and that all stakeholders buy in to the goals and their measurable benefits.